HyVar/gentoo_to_mspl/PORTAGE.md

  - [**DEPEND**](https://devmanual.gentoo.org/general-concepts/dependencies/index.html)
    This variable contains a constraint stating for every product of the package, which other packages are required during (or in conflict with) the installation of the current package.
+   A core aspect in the definition of a package's dependency is the notion of [*atom*](https://dev.gentoo.org/~zmedico/portage/doc/man/ebuild.5.html).
+   An atom is a kind of [*pattern*](https://en.wikipedia.org/wiki/Pattern_matching) used to represent a set of packages, and is essential in portage, as explicitly listing all packages related to a dependency is unmaintainable.
+   We invite the interested reader to look at the [documentation](https://devmanual.gentoo.org/general-concepts/dependencies/index.html).
+   It is moreover important to note that *atoms* also are a core element in the way portage implements package configuration, as discussed in the [portage configuration's implementation section](#portage-layered-configuration).
+   \
-   For instance, the DEPEND variable of the `sudo` package is
+   The DEPEND variable of the `sudo` package is
    ```
    pam? ( virtual/pam ) skey? ( >=sys-auth/skey-1.1.5-r1 ) ldap? ( >=net-nds/openldap-2.1.30-r1 dev-libs/cyrus-sasl ) sys-libs/zlib sys-devel/bison
    ```